-Valero Texas Open betting tips & predictions – the Valero Texas Open was first played in 1922 as the Texas Open and is the 3rd oldest PGA Tour event.
-The tournament has always been played in San Antonio.
+The Valero Texas Open was first played in 1922 as the Texas Open.
+It is the third oldest PGA Tour event and has always been played in San Antonio.

 TPC San Antonio opened in January 2010 with two 18-hole championship golf courses designed by Pete Dye (AT&T Canyons Course) and Greg Norman (AT&T Oaks Course).

-This year the tournament moves to the slot prior to the year’s first major championship.
+In 2007 and 2008 the event was part of the PGA Tour Fall Series as an alternate tournament to the Presidents Cup and Ryder Cup.
+Last year, the tournament moved to the slot prior to the year’s first major championship.
 As the last full field event before the Masters, it gives players one last chance to get into the field with a win.

 The AT&T Oaks Course has served as the venue for the Valero Texas Open since 2010 and is the eighth local course to have hosted the event.
 The course was designed by Greg Norman with Sergio Garcia as player consultant.

 The collaboration between Norman and Garcia produced a course design that focuses on quality ball-striking, with an emphasis on precision tee to green.
 Driving Accuracy is important and any wayward tee shots will be punished.
 In 2011 Kevin Na carded a 16 on the Par 4 9th hole in the opening round.